Why C-PACE Should Be Part of Every Major Project - Current AND Past

 C-PACE, debt and equity can all be friends

-C-PACE is a third component that complements debt and equity.
+C-PACE is a third component of the capital stack that complements project debt and equity.
 It can be used to adjust the financing mix.
 If used to reduce equity or as a substitute for mezzanine debt, it lowers the cost of capital.

 This may make it sound too risky, different or unconventional but it really isn’t.
-I’ve worked with a number of clients who after doing their first C-PACE project, realize both how relatively straightforward it is and also how much sense it makes.
+I’ve worked with a number of clients who, following their first C-PACE project, realize both how relatively straightforward it is and also how much sense it makes.

 Comparing costs: C-PACE vs. bank debt vs. equity